natcap/invest.users-guide/source/coastal_blue_carbon.rst

 **Workspace Folder**:  The selected folder is used as the workspace where all intermediate and final output files will be written.
 If the selected folder does not exist, it will be created.
 If datasets already exist in the selected folder, they will be overwritten.

 **Results Suffix (Optional)**:  This text will be appended to the end of the yield function output folders to help separate outputs from multiple runs.
-Please see the `Interpreting Results`_ section for an example folder structure for outputs.
+Please see the `Interpreting Results`_ section for an example folder structure of the outputs.

-**LULC Lookup Table (CSV)**:  A CSV table used to map lulc classes to their values in a raster, as well as to indicate whether or not the lulc-class is a coastal blue carbon habitat.
+**LULC Lookup Table (CSV)**:  A CSV table used to map lulc classes to their values in a raster and to indicate whether or not the lulc class is a coastal blue carbon habitat.

  ==========  =====  ==============================
  lulc-class  code   is_coastal_blue_carbon_habitat